jasp-stats/jaspReliability/inst/help/raterAgreement.md

 - Fleiss' kappa: Whether Fleiss' kappa is calculated.

 - Krippendorff's alpha: Whether Krippendorff's alpha is calculated.
-  - Method: Krippendorff's alpha is calculated differently depending on the level of measurement of the variable.
+  - Method: Krippendorff's alpha is calculated differently depending on the level of measurement of the variables.
 This option allows to select the method corresponding to the correct level of measurement.
+The available levels are nominal, ordinal, interval, and ratio.

 - Confidence Interval: Whether a confidence interval should be reported for Cohen's and Fleiss' kappa and Krippendorff's alpha and the width of the interval.